-- FHWA/FTA Public Involvement Techniques For Transportation Decision-making (September 1996) - This booklet provides agencies with access to a wide variety of tools to involve the public in developing specific plans, programs, or projects through their public involvement processes.
+- FHWA/FTA Public Involvement Techniques For Transportation Decision-Making (June 2015) - This booklet provides agencies with access to a wide variety of tools to involve the public in developing specific plans, programs, or projects through their public involvement processes.
 It discusses a wide variety of subjects, including Civic Advisory Committees, Public meetings/Hearings, Negotiation, Mediation, and Improving Meeting Attendance.

 - Refer to the Caltrans Project Development Procedures Manual (PDPM), Chapter 11 and Caltrans Environmental Handbook Volume 4; Community Impact Assessment for detailed information on compliance with Title VI and for Community Involvement procedures.

 - In conjunction with the National Environmental Policy Act of 1969 (NEPA), the Department extends opportunities for public involvement throughout the siting and design process for specific transportation projects.